LCMS2 Unbounded ICC Profile Conversions

 Summarizing the benefits and limitations of unbounded ICC profile conversions:

-- When doing floating point ICC profile conversion in your digital darkroom using, then unbounded mode conversions can result in fewer clipped colors from interim color space gamut mismatches.
+- When doing floating point ICC profile conversion in your digital darkroom using, using unbounded mode conversions can result in fewer clipped colors from interim color space gamut mismatches.
 Unfortunately there are a lot of V4 matrix profiles floating around free/libre software that use point curves instead of true gamma curves or appropriate V4 parametric curves.
 So it would be beneficial to check to make sure that your chosen ICC profiles do work in unbounded mode, and maybe file a bug report if they don't.